JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 - After flattening nested lists, duplicates may exist (especially per-AZ resources)
 - `toset()` automatically deduplicates based on object equality
 - Terraform's `for_each` requires unique keys, so this prevents "duplicate key" errors
+- Result: Clean set of route objects ready for resource generation (avoiding the manual deduplication required in imperative approaches)

 ---